 We offer a practice-oriented research pathway in translation.
-For more information, contact email@example.com.
-Enquiries from prospective postdoctoral researchers should be addressed to Dr Lucas Nunes Vieira.
+For more information, contact firstname.lastname@example.org.
+Enquiries from prospective postdoctoral researchers should be addressed to Dr. Carol O'Sulivan.
 Enquiries about research in drama translation should be addressed to Dr Katja Krebs.

-Please contact the subject lead Dr Lucas Nunes Vieira to discuss projects in advance of application.
-For projects starting in 2021-2022, we particularly welcome proposals on lay use of machine translation and on the use of machine translation for video game localisation.
+Please contact the subject lead Dr Carol O’Sullivan to discuss projects in advance of application.
+For projects starting in 2022-2023, we particularly welcome proposals on lay use of machine translation and on the history of any sector of the translation industry.

-Our PhD projects, past and present, include several practice-based projects (fiction, non-fiction, short fiction); projects on legal translation briefing; Penguin Russian classics; comparative literature; translation and interpreting for homeless service users; technologies for literary translators; conceptualisations of literacy; audiovisual and literary translation in China.
+Our PhD projects, past and present, include several practice-based projects (fiction, non-fiction, short fiction); projects on legal translation briefing; Penguin Russian classics; comparative literature; technologies for literary translators; conceptualisations of literacy; audiovisual and literary translation in China.

 Industry Links and Networks